-Where the school has local information about companies/organisations who are no longer trading, this information may be used to support a reference which does not come from a business email.
+- Where the school has local information about companies/organisations who are no longer trading, this information may be used to support a reference which does not come from a business email. - 10.11 It is recognised that some employment sectors provide minimal references confirming employment period only.
+The Headteacher may make a phone call to the previous employer to ask for further supporting information, notes should be made on this conversation and added to the HR file with the reference.